prgueza/vuex-cache/README.md

     - [`fallbackResponseStatus` and `cachedResponseMessage`](#fallbackresponsestatus-and-fallbackresponsemessage)
 - [Using custom request settings](#request-settings)

-## Default global settings

-By default, the plugin is configured to cache only `'get'` requests for every request that uses the axios instance.
-It stores the response for `60` seconds and has the `garbageCollector` set to `false` so the store will not clean itself up after a response is outdated.

-It will try to `fallback` to cached responses on internal server errors (500) and return responses with a `304` status and a `'Not modified'` message for cached responses and `'Fallback result'` for fallback responses.

 ## Using custom global settings

 An object specifying custom settings can be passed as a second argument.
 This settings will override the default settings.